webarch-coop/ansible-role-onlyoffice/README.md

-# ONLYOFFICE Document Server Asnible Role
+# ONLYOFFICE Document Server Ansible Role

 This Ansible role is based on the instructions for [Installing Document Server for Linux on Debian, Ubuntu and